adlkhan/development-environment/README.md

-These are my personal dotfiles that I have configured for my development eenvironment.
+These are my personal dotfiles that I have configured for my development environment.
 Dotfiles in this directory should be symlinked to home directory.

 Symlink example